Carving Projects

 I've discovered birch is a little difficult to work with it; it tends to be stringy and even with attention paid during sanding, often there are imperfections in the finish.
 Need to take even more care when in the process using birch for future projects.

-Soup spoon of yellow birch, finished with walnut oil and beeswax.
-I really like the color of this piece, and found the yellow birch easier to work with.
+Soup spoon of yellow maple, finished with walnut oil and beeswax.
+I really like the color of this piece, and found the yellow maple easier to work with.

 First time doing any sort of detail work; added a very basic finial to the design.
 This finial has the added bonus of being useful; I designed it to be able to lash a string to it, to hang off of a belt for easy access.